 - Have you lost interest in activities that you used to enjoy?

 - Do you feel exhausted and too tired to do anything?

 - Are you irritable and short-tempered at work or home?

-- Do you find yourself isolating from friends and family?
+- Do you find yourself isolated from friends and family?

-- Are you feeling like you’re experiencing sadness that just won’t go away?
+- Are you feeling you’re experiencing sadness that just won’t go away?